Set featured tables in Power BI Desktop to appear in Excel

 In the Data Types Gallery in Excel, users can find data from featured tables in your Power BI semantic models.
 In this article, you learn how to set tables as featured in your semantic models.
 These tags make it easier for users to add enterprise data to their Excel sheets.
 Here are the basic steps for setting and sharing featured tables.

 - Identify featured tables in your semantic models in Power BI Desktop (this article).

 - Save those semantic models with featured tables to a shared workspace.
 Report creators can create reports with those featured tables.

 - The rest of the organization can connect to those featured tables, referred to as data types in Excel, for relevant and refreshable data.
 The article Access Power BI featured tables in Excel describes how to consume these featured tables in Excel.

 Select a table

 In Power BI Desktop, go to Model view.

 Select a table, and set Is featured table to Yes.

-In Set up this featured table, provide the required fields:
+In the Set up this featured table dialog box, provide the required fields:

 - A Description.